pretix/pretix-docs/docs/guides/meta/index.md

 The more familiar you are with the documentation, the better prepared you are for contributing to it.
 In addition to the webpages themselves, also take a look at the source code.
 Try to make your contribution look like the pages that are already there.

+For an example of a comprehensive article that represents a good implementation of our guides template, take a look at the guide on [gift cards](../gift-cards.md).
+If you are writing a guide, try to structure your guide like the one on gift cards.

 ### Contact the team